dkn16/Synax/docs/index.rst

     🖥 A good place to get started is with the :doc:`source/installation` and then the :doc:`nb/Simulation_lsa` guide.
+    💡 Then :doc:`nb/Integration` and :doc:`nb/Fields` shows more details on how we generate the necessary variables.
+    📖 We demonstrate some examples about what can we do with AD in :doc:`nb/Sampling_lsa` and .
+    🐛 If you find bugs, please head on over to the GitHub issues page.
+    👈 Check out the sidebar to find the full table of contents.

 .. toctree::
    :maxdepth: 2